A Survey on Group Fairness in Federated Learning: Challenges, Taxonomy of Solutions and Directions for Future Research: Challenges

 \section{Challenges}

-Achieving group fairness in FL poses several unique challenges compared to centralized machine learning, primarily due to its decentralized nature and the intrinsic characteristics of federated systems.
+Achieving group fairness in FL introduces several unique challenges compared to centralized machine learning, primarily due to its decentralized nature and the intrinsic characteristics of federated systems.
+These challenges are inherent to all fairness-aware FL approaches as each must address them to achieve fairness.
 Below, we discuss some of the key challenges in developing fairness-aware algorithms in FL, which extend the challenges of FL detailed in Section \ref{section:fl-challenges}.

 \paragraph{Data Heterogeneity} In centralized machine learning, training data is often assumed to be IID, meaning that each datapoint is drawn from the same distribution and that the datapoints are statistically independent of one another.
 However, this assumption does not hold in FL settings, where each client has its own private dataset that may not be representative of the global data distribution \cite{zhao2018federated, zhu2021federated}.
 This non-IID nature of data across clients can lead to the introduction or exacerbation of biases in the global model.
 If clients have data that is not representative of the whole population, their contributions to the model could result in biased updates that do not generalize well across all groups.
 This can negatively impact the performance of the global model, particularly for protected groups, leading to a model that may perform well for some populations while failing to provide equitable outcomes for others \cite{amiri2022impact, abay2021addressing}.